-If you’d like a regular income stream from your super, our Retirement Income Allocated Pension could be a great way to access your money.
+If you’d like a regular income stream from your super, our Retirement Income Pension (including our RI Allocated Pension or Transition to Retirement Pension) could be a great way to access your money1.
 You can:

-- Choose how much you're paid each year (subject to limits set by the government).
+- Choose how much you're paid each year (subject to limits set by the Commonwealth Government).

 - Receive payments directly into your nominated bank account monthly, quarterly or annually.

-- Invest your account balance in a choice of investment options to generate tax-free returns.
+- Invest your account balance in a choice of investment options.

 - Manage your account through Member Online or through your Member Services Centre.

-Find out more about whether this solution suits your needs and financial goals.
+Find out more about the differences between an RI Allocated Pension and a Transition to Retirement Pension and which solution suits your needs and financial goals.

 A lump-sum withdrawal could be taxed at a higher rate than if you rolled the money into an allocated pension so it’s important to understand what will happen.
 See how is super taxed for more details.